pctechkid/LIST-OF-USEFUL-SITES/Reading-Tools.md

 * [OpenComic](https://github.com/ollm/OpenComic) - Comic and Manga reader, written with Node.js and using Electron.

-* [iizume-mobile](https://github.com/theluckyegg/iizume-mobile) - free and open source mobile application for browsing and reading manga.
+* [Iizume-mobile](https://github.com/theluckyegg/iizume-mobile) - free and open source mobile application for browsing and reading manga.

 * [FoOlSlideX](https://github.com/saintly2k/FoOlSlideX) - The new, most powerful Comic- & Manga-Reader ever created by the human race.

 * [Mango](https://github.com/hkalexling/Mango) - Mango is a self-hosted manga server and web reader.

+* [Calibre-web](https://github.com/janeczku/calibre-web) - 📚 Web app for browsing, reading and downloading eBooks stored in a Calibre database.

+* [LANraragi](https://github.com/Difegue/LANraragi) - Web application for archival and reading of manga/doujinshi.
+Lightweight and Docker-ready for NAS/servers.

+* [Tanoshi](https://github.com/faldez/tanoshi) - Selfhosted web manga reader with extensions.

+* [Villain](https://github.com/btzr-io/Villain) - A free and open source web-based comic book reader.

+* [Ubooquity](https://vaemendis.net/ubooquity/) - Read your ebooks and comics on your favorite device, wherever you go.